 “#Criminal: Trump, Macron, and the Discourse of Deportability”

-an Instance of the Event Before the Multiplication of Labor”
+“Translation Aesthetics: Making Legible the Home-yet-to-come as an Instance of the Event Before the Multiplication of Labor”

-Catherine Medalia Johannet Summer Intern Fellowship
+Catherine Medalia Johannet Summer Intern Fellowship winners:

-Alondra Aguilar (CC’21) will be working with GlobeMed’s GROW internship in partnership with Gulu Women’s Economic Development and Globalization (GWED-G).
+Alondra Aguilar (CC’21) worked with GlobeMed’s GROW internship in partnership with Gulu Women’s Economic Development and Globalization (GWED-G).
 GlobeMed is a national organization that aims to find grass root health organizations throughout the world to partner with and support through fundraising, education, and awareness.
 The Columbia University chapter of GlobeMed is partnered with GWED-G in Gulu, Uganda, which was founded by women in the community to combat the immense cultural, economic, social and health effects of the war in Northern Uganda.

 Daniella Apodaca (CC’20) received the first Catherine Medalia Johannet summer intern fellowship for her work with the New Mexico Immigrant Law Center (NMILC).
 NMILC works directly to address social inequality and injustice issues by providing legal services, advocacy, and education for low-income immigrants at risk of deportation.
 As an intern, one of her primary duties involved providing support at the Cibola County Detention Center, which houses the greatest percentage of asylum seekers of any detention center in the US and is the only one to hold transgender immigrants.
 The primary communicator to French-speaking individuals, she provided critical legal information to French and Spanish-speaking immigrants and asylum-seekers through presentations, individual consultations, weekly workshops, and also helped client fill out citizenship applications, renew residency cards, and renew their DACA.